RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add the Solarized Light and Dark color schemes.
 * Add support for greedy regular expressions in the find/replace widget (only available under PyQt5).
+* Improve the use of tabs instead of spaces for indentation.

 #### Variable Explorer
 * Add support for the most important numeric types of Numpy.